particle-iot/docs/src/content/getting-started/developer-tools/workbench.md

 To increase the verbosity of the local compiler, set **Enable Verbose Local Compiler Logging** in the [Settings](#settings).

 _NOTE: due to limitations with the local compiler's build system, usernames (or paths) with spaces cannot be supported at this time_

+The first local compile after switching the target Device OS version, platform, or Clean application & Device OS will take many minutes.
+Subsequent builds are generally faster.
+Builds on Mac and Linux are also significantly faster than Windows.

 ### Compile and Flash Buttons